 You should drink with meals and between them too, for example tea, coffee, fruit juice, water, milk, soup.
 Beware of drinking too many carbonated drinks as they may make you feel bloated and unable to finish your snack or meal.

 Our thanks to Parkinson's UK for permission to use the following source(s) in compiling this information:

-For details of other guidelines used in compiling this information see:
+For details of guidelines used in compiling this information see:

 - British Dietetic Association (in partnership with Parkinson’s UK) (July 2011): “Best practice guideline for dietitians on the management of Parkinson’s" – view guidelines